m1ner79/Github-Twittction/docs/contributing.md

 # Contributing

-> :exclamation: Before you will run a pull request and make changes to the code, just create an [issue](https://github.com/m1ner79/twitterGitHubActions/issues) and let's talk what would you wish to change.
+> :exclamation: Before you will run a pull request and make changes to the code, just create an [issue](https://github.com/m1ner79/twitterGitHubActions/issues) and let's chat what would you wish to change.

 ## Pull Requests